dsgrid/dsgrid/dev/README.md

 ```

 2. Substitute `dsgrid-cli.py` for the usual `dsgrid`.
 This allows `spark-submit` to detect that it is Python.
-(If you know of something more clever and less irritating, please share it with us.)

 ```
 $ spark-submit --master spark://hostname:7077 \